radar/ryanbigg.com/_posts/2012-01-09-moving-out-down-to-melbourne.markdown

 plans weren't exactly conducive to that.
 So I thought "fuck it" and sent out a tweet asking if anyone had a place for me to (temporarily) stay in Melbourne.

-Tom replied and said I could stay at his.
-The very next day I drove the ~900km down to Melbourne and stayed at Tom's house.
+Tom replied with a half-joking, half-indignant tweet that I should have messaged him first and asked if I could stay there.
+I sent him a message and he replied and said I could stay at his.
+The very next day I drove the ~900km down to Melbourne to stay at Tom's house.

 ----